Letting you know what services midwives provide in the event of a miscarriage.

 surgical

-Your midwife will let you know what to expect and who you should contact if you have any concerns.
+Your midwife should let you know what to expect and who you should contact if you have any concerns.

 Your midwife will refer you to a hospital and let you know that you are now in their care.